Drunk Driving Law

-Statutes in each state criminalize the act of driving under the influence of alcohol.
-In the United States, drivers are presumed drunk if they have a blood alcohol concentration at or above the level set by the state.
-Most states have set their limits to the federally-recommended level of 0.08 percent, although many have lower limits for certain classes of drivers.
+Whether you drove home too soon from the bar or went cruising with a joint, drunk driving laws in each state and in the District of Columbia criminalize the act of driving under the influence of alcohol or other impairing substances.
+In the United States, drivers are presumed drunk if they have a blood alcohol concentration at or above the federally recommended blood-alcohol concentration (BAC) of 0.08 percent, although many states have lower limits for commercial drivers and underage drivers.

 Potential Penalties for Drunk Driving

-When people are charged with drunk driving, the penalties they will potentially face if convicted vary depending upon a variety of factors including their BAC levels, the number of prior DUI convictions and whether or not their driving while under the influence resulted in an injury accident.
-Generally, people may expect the consequences of a conviction to be one or more of the following:
+The penalties for a drunk driving conviction vary depending upon a variety of factors.
+These include BAC levels, the number of prior DUI convictions, and whether the act of driving under the influence resulted in an injury.
+Generally, people may expect the consequences of a conviction to include one or more of the following:

 - Loss of driving privileges